Kong/icons/README.md

 yarn test -u
 ```

-When svg files are added or removed, this will cause the test that compares the component snapshot exports to fail.
+When SVG files are added or removed, this will cause the test that compares the component snapshot exports to fail.
 If the snapshot change is expected, run `yarn test -u` to update the test snapshots accordingly.

 ### Build for production